9 Confounding Signs You’re Married but in Love With Someone Else

 Unrequited love can be incredibly painful.
 Focus on self-care and seeking support from friends or a therapist.

-Understanding that you deserve reciprocal love and respect can help you heal and move forward, whether within your marriage or on your own.
+Understanding that you deserve reciprocal love and respect can help you heal and move forward, whether within your marriage or in your personal life.

 Finding your way through love’s complications